Here’s the honest truth about how useful is Google’s reverse image search:

 We need to set realistic expectations when using this service instead of dreaming big based on inflated assumptions.
 Sure, you can use it for tasks like tracking down copyright infringements by checking if your original artwork has been published elsewhere without permission.
 However, expecting precise identification of every item in mixed-image searches?
 You might end up pulling out hairs in frustration.

-A better understanding will help keep those frustrations at bay: knowing what type of questions yield effective results versus those that do not is key here.
+A better understanding will help keep those frustrations at bay: knowing what types of questions yield effective results versus those that do not is key here.
 So next time you plan on using Google’s reverse image search, remember its primary function – matching visual similarities across various images found online.

 Future Developments & Trends in This Domain